 - Ancient woodworkers cut down trees using axes and adzes (which have a 90 degree orientation for the blade) to "dress" the timber.

 - The ancient Egyptians invented 'veneering,' a process of gluing thin slices of wood together so that more expensive wood is visible.
+The earliest extant examples come from the tomb of Semerkhet.

 - The Romans invented augers (which have spoon-shaped metal tips) to replace the bow drills used by the Egyptians, along with claw hammers and wood planes.